volatila/volatila/README.md

 ## Hi there, I'm volatila 👋

-I'm a 16-year-old developer and creator known as **Volatila**—a fusion of `volatile` and `lolita`.
-As a coder and, my work ranges from intricate Minecraft physics engines to system-level integrations.
+I'm a 16 year old developer and creator going by the stage name **Volatila** - a portmanteau of "volatile" and "lolita".
+I specialize in **experimental development** and **high-performance systems development**.

 🔧 **What I build:**
 - 🚀 High-performance memory allocators like **VlHeap**.